Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Introduction

-Nowadays, the measurement of nanodosimetric quantities is only feasible in low-pressure gases, and thus in nanometer-equivalent sensitive volumes (SV).
+Nowadays, since no technology allowing measurements of the track structure in tissue or tissue-equivalent materials on the nanometer-level has been developed so far, the measurement of nanodosimetric quantities is only feasible in low-pressure gases, and thus in nanometer-equivalent sensitive volumes (SV).
 There are only a few nanodosimeters developed in the 1990s and early 2000s that are still operational.
 These include the ion counter detector \citep{garty2002,hilgers2015,hilgers2019,hilgers2022}, the LNL Startrack Counter \citep{denardo2002}, and the Jet Counter \citep{pszona2000,bantsar,pietrzak2018,bancer2020}.
 Most recent research aimed to design compact track structure imaging detectors with nanometer-equivalent resolution \citep{bashkirov20091,bashkirov20092,casiraghi2014,casiraghi2015} or nanodosimeters \citep{FIRE,kempf2025,kempf20252}, combining the working principle of thick gas electron multipliers (THGEM), and resistive plate chambers (RPC) operated at low-pressure and in reverse polarity.
 These compact detectors collect the positive ions produced by incident radiation from the SV and guide them into cell holes with diameters ranging from 0.8~mm to 2~mm in dielectric plates with thicknesses of 3~mm to 10~mm.
 In the cell hole, the collected ions generate a self-amplified signal (Fig.~\ref{fig_working_principle}).
 Ion collection is achieved through a combination of a low drift field provided by an anode above the dielectric plate and a high-voltage cathode, which is attached to the bottom side of the plate and provides a strong electric field inside the cell hole.
 Due to the low diffusion of the ions, a nanometer-equivalent spatial resolution of the starting position of the ions and thus the accurate 3D-localization of the ionizations can be achieved.

-Although the efficiency of these detectors is not yet ready for practical applications, they are of great interest due to their potential for miniaturization.
+Although the efficiency of these detectors is not yet sufficient for practical applications, they are of great interest due to their potential for miniaturization.
 Miniaturized nanodosimeters could provide a tool in medical physics or radiation protection for the validation of nanodosimetry-based treatment plans or the characterization of radiation quality.
 Track structure imaging detectors based on such a technology would also be applicable in many fields in particle physics.